QionglingLi/LifespanGradient/README.md

 **4. Visulization**
    The gradient maps were shown using the SurfStatViewData function from [SurfStat toolbox](https://mica-mni.github.io/surfstat/).
 The distinct stages of the gradient were shown using multidimensional scaling.
 Distribution of gradient score along S-A axis across the lifespan was shown using [Plot_gradient_ridges.R](https://github.com/QionglingLi/LifespanGradient/blob/main/GradientAnalysis/Plot_gradient_ridges.R).

-## Growth pattern of the gradient
+## II.
+Growth pattern of the gradient
 **1. Individual gradients computation**
-   Individual gradients were computed from each participant’s functional connectome using the same procedure and were aligned to their corresponding age-specific group-level gradients, which has been iteratively aligned to the reference gradient ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/GrowthPattern/Compute_individal_gradient.m)).
+   [Individual gradients]() were computed from each participant’s functional connectome using the same procedure and were aligned to their corresponding age-specific group-level gradients, which has been iteratively aligned to the reference gradient ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/GrowthPattern/Compute_individal_gradient.m)).

 **2. Global-level analysis**
    At the global level, the explanation ratio, range, and standard deviation for each individual functional gradient were computed ([code](https://github.com/QionglingLi/LifespanGradient/blob/main/GrowthPattern/Compute_gradient_measures.m)).